photocyte/gffkit/README.md

 # gffkit
-A small lightweight toolkit for common manipulations on GFF3 files
+A small lightweight toolkit for common manipulations on GFF3 files.
+Inspired by [seqkit](https://github.com/shenwei356/seqkit) (but clearly not as well written)

 ## Usage